 Obtaining Hydroquinone in the UK

 Hydroquinone is a powerful and effective ingredient for treating hyperpigmentation.
-However, it’s important to use it with caution and under the guidance of a healthcare professional.
+However, it’s important to use it with caution and under the guidance of a medical professional.
 If you’re considering using hydroquinone, be sure to weigh the risks and benefits carefully and talk to your doctor about the best course of treatment for you.

 Sources: